Heterogeneous Synthetic Learner for Panel Data: Introduction

 \section{Introduction}

-Evaluating the treatment effect from panel data has become one central problem in numerous areas including public health \citep{cole2020impact, goodman2020using}, politics \citep{abadie2010synthetic, sabia2012effects}, economics \citep{cavallo2013catastrophic, dube2015pooling}, etc. During the past decades, a number of methods have been developed to estimate the average treatment effect (ATE) from panel data, including the difference in difference (DiD) method \citep{abadie2005semiparametric} and the synthetic control (SC) method \citep{abadie2003economic,abadie2010synthetic}.
-Yet, due to the heterogeneity of individuals in response to treatment/action options, there may not exist a uniformly optimal treatment across individuals.
-Thus, one major focus in machine learning is to access the heterogeneous treatment effect (HTE) \citep[see e.g.,][]{athey2015machine,shalit2017estimating,wager2018estimation,kunzel2019metalearners,farrell2021deep} that measures the treatment lift within a specific group, as a fundamental component in a number of exiting high-profile successes including policy optimization \citep{chakraborty2013statistical,greenewald2017action} and policy evaluation \citep{swaminathan2017off,kallus2018balanced}.
-Detecting such heterogeneity in panel data hence becomes an inevitable trend in the new era of personalization.
+Evaluating the treatment effect from panel data has become an increasingly important problem in numerous areas including public health \citep{cole2020impact, goodman2020using}, politics \citep{abadie2010synthetic, sabia2012effects}, economics \citep{cavallo2013catastrophic, dube2015pooling}, etc. During the past decades, a number of methods have been developed to estimate the average treatment effect (ATE) from panel data, including the celebrated Difference-in-Differences (DiD) \citep{abadie2005semiparametric} and the Synthetic Control (SC) method \citep{abadie2003economic,abadie2010synthetic}.
+Yet, due to the heterogeneity of individuals in response to treatments, there may not exist one single uniformly optimal treatment across individuals.
+Thus, one major focus in causal machine learning is to access the Heterogeneous Treatment Effect (HTE) \citep[see e.g.,][]{athey2015machine,shalit2017estimating,wager2018estimation,kunzel2019metalearners,farrell2021deep} that measures the causal impact within a given group.
+Detecting such a heterogeneity in panel data hence becomes an inevitable trend in the new era of personalization.

-However, estimating the HTE in panel data is surprisingly underexplored in the literature.
-On one hand, though there are numerous methods for HTE estimation \cite[see, e.g.,][and the reference therein]{athey2016recursive,johnson2019detecting,kunzel2019metalearners,nie2021quasi}, most of these works focus on independently distributed observations and thus are infeasible to handle the non-stationarity and temporal dependency in the common panel data setting.
-On the other hand, in contrast to the popularity of estimating ATE in panel data as mentioned above, limited progress has been made on extending these works to HTE.
+However, estimating HTE in panel data is surprisingly underexplored in the literature.
+On the one hand, despite the fact that there are many methods for the HTE estimation \citep[see e.g.,][and the reference therein]{athey2016recursive,johnson2019detecting,kunzel2019metalearners,nie2021quasi}, most of these works focus on independently and identically distributed (i.i.d.) observations and thus are infeasible to handle the non-stationarity and temporal dependency in the common panel data setting.
+On the other hand, in contrast to the popularity of estimating ATE in panel data as mentioned above, limited progress has been achieved for HTE.